nibbstack/erc721-validator/README.md

 This package is actively maintained, well tested and already used in production environments.
 The source code is available on [GitHub](https://github.com/0xcert/erc721-validator) where you can also find our [issue tracker](https://github.com/0xcert/erc721-validator/issues).

+## How it works

+For more information on how the validator works please check the [article explaining the technique](https://medium.com/hackernoon/https-medium-com-momannn-live-testing-smart-contracts-with-estimategas-f45429086c3a).

 ## Installation

 Run the command below to install the package.